se-rwth/se-rwth.github.io/_pages/research/Digital-Twins.md

 As such digital twins can exist for various domains, perspectives and levels of detail, it is interesting to investigate how to combine such digital twins in systems-of-systems.
-WIntegration challenges
+Integration challenges
-for digital twin systems-of-systems [[MPRW22]](#MPRW22) include, e.g., the hoizontal integration of digital twin parts, the composition of DTs for different perspectives, or how to handle different lifecycle representations of the original system.
+for digital twin systems-of-systems [[MPRW22]](#MPRW22) include, e.g., the horizontal integration of digital twin parts, the composition of DTs for different perspectives, or how to handle different lifecycle representations of the original system.